Non-Exempt Staff Council

 - NESC would like to suggest that Trinity as a whole host an event during Black History Month where leaders of the community around our campus and state, both POC & Non-POC, come together in solidarity to discuss racial/religious/sexual equality on all levels.
 This action if repeated yearly would open the door to Trinity being a fully inclusive body.
 During Black History month, most events are left to the students in the cultural organizations to organize and sponsor and that should not be.
 Trinity needs to step up and step out and commit itself firmly to provide this type of event.

-- NESC will request that the college officially recognize Juneteenth and request that some sort of activity or recognition occur on campus (email sent to HR the morning of 6/18/2020).
+- NESC will request that the college officially recognize Juneteenth annually and request that some sort of activity or recognition occur on campus (email sent to HR the morning of 6/18/2020).

 - NESC will suggest that the college utilize some of its abundant cultural artwork to display some visual support across campus for students, faculty, staff, and visitors of color.
 The only portrait I can think of currently is John Simmons in LSC.
 This cannot be the only person of color depicted visually on our campus and display of cultural artwork should not be limited to the I-House and the Office of Diversity and Inclusion.